Confluence Area Multi-Use Path Projects

 The project team is working to finalize the engineering and design of the multi-use path.
 A graphic depicting the final alignment can be found here.

-Advance utility line relocation work will take place.
+Advance utility line relocation work and tree removals to prep for construction will take place.

 Project construction will begin and is anticipated to take six months.